-All staff should understand the indicators of abuse and neglect and specific safeguarding risks so that they can identify them and report any concerns about children.
-The indicators and key safeguarding risks for the school community are set out in Appendix I.
+All staff should understand the indicators of abuse, neglect, exploitation and specific safeguarding risks so that they can identify them and report any concerns about children.
+The indicators and key safeguarding risks for the school community are set out in Appendix I of this policy.